-The supervisor receives information to contact a prospective parent and returns the call.
+The supervisor receives information via email and responds to the parent.
 She will schedule a tour for the parent at a time that is convenient for the parent.
 The parent will send information on email of child's name, date of birth, parent contact, email address and approximate start date.
-Every parent's information is on one page to maintain confidentiality and privacy.
+Every parent's information is documented on a wait list record to maintain confidentiality and privacy.
 No personal information is shared or visible to another parent.
-There is a toddler and preschool wait list.
-A follow up call may be done by the supervisor or parent thereafter as to the interest for the placement for their child.
+There is a toddler and preschool wait list done monthly.
+A follow up call and email may be done by the supervisor or parent thereafter as to the interest for the placement for their child.
 If there are two parents interested in one placement, the supervisor will reach out to both parents giving priority to the first parent on our wait list.
-We will leave a message and or email for the first parent to call as soon as possible or respond on email if interested in the placement.
-If we have not heard back from the first parent in 3 days, we will then call the next parent on the wait list.
+We will leave a message and email for the first parent to call as soon as possible and respond on email if interested in the placement.
+If we have not heard back from the first parent in 3 days, we will then call the next parent on the wait list and send an email.
 The parents who etransfers the last month deposit and registration fee or provided a cheque dated for the present date (current) will secure the placement as this shows that the parent is committed to the placement.
 We work one on one with some parents who would like a payment plan to pay off the full last month deposit when a child starts.
 This deposit is used for the last month the child is with us.
 Supervisor maintains the confidentiality and privacy of every parent and responds to the parents within 24 to 48 hours.